About Jay Stukel RSW, Clinical Supervisor/EAP & Mental Health Consultant

-Jay Stukel RSW is the Executive Director and Clinical Supervisor of Niagara Counselling Services and offers over 25 years of professional counselling experience, specializing in the treatment of personal issues such as self-esteem, anxiety, depression, stress, anger and marital/couple relationship concerns, in addition to employee and career issues and development.
+Jay Stukel RSW is the Executive Director and Clinical Supervisor of Niagara Counselling Services and offers over 26 years of professional counselling experience, specializing in the treatment of personal issues such as self-esteem, anxiety, depression, stress, anger and marital/couple relationship concerns, in addition to employee and career issues and development.
 Jay Stukel previously won the Community Service Leadership Award and was nominated for the 2013 Niagara Entrepreneur of the Year Awards along with Niagara Counselling Services for the Established Enterprise category and People's Choice Award, in addition to being nominated for the 2016 Niagara Entrepreneur of the Year Awards for Established Entrepreneur.
-Jay Stukel has also recently been selected the 2017, 2018, 2019 and 2020 Top 3 Rated Marriage Counsellors in Welland and the 2018 Top 3 Rated Marriage Counsellors in St. Catharines.
-Jay won The 2019 Readers Choice Awards for Best Life Coach in The Welland Tribune.
+Jay Stukel has also recently been selected the 2017, 2018, 2019, 2020 and 2021 Top 3 Rated Marriage Counsellors in Welland and the 2018 Top 3 Rated Marriage Counsellors in St. Catharines.
+Jay won The 2019 and 2020 Readers Choice Awards for Best Life Coach and Mental Health Consultant in The Welland Tribune.

 During Jay’s tenure at Niagara Counselling Services, he has also served as a Psychology Internship Field Supervisor for Niagara University, New York, a Masters Student (Counselling) Placement Supervisor for Canisius College in Buffalo, a Masters Student (Counselling Psychology) Placement Supervisor from Yorkville University, as well as a Placement Supervisor for countless Niagara College Child and Youth Workers as well as Brock University Psychology Students.
 Jay’s main focus for the past 10 years has been providing Employee Assistance Programs (EAP) and consulting for various companies and organizations throughout the Niagara Region either through direct contract or subcontract with National EAP providers.

 Jay Stukel has also previously served as an executive board member of several non-profit social service organizations and agencies in the Niagara region including being the first President of the Holy Cross Secondary School Alumni Association, the CMHA (Canadian Mental Health Association) - Niagara South Branch, Niagara Against Drunk Driving (NADD), Niagara Mental Health Survivors Network, an Advisory board member for the Niagara Falls Depressive and Manic Depressive Support Group, and he was a member of the Executive Steering Committee for the City of St. Catharines Youth Advisory Council.